Quick Summary of Double Crowns

 Treatment Options for Hair Loss in Double Crowns

 - Prescription medications: Drugs like Finasteride are used for treating pattern baldness by blocking hormones that trigger hair loss.
 Dihydrotestosterone (DHT) is a hormone that is derived from testosterone.
 In people with androgenic alopecia, too much DHT causes hair follicles to shrink and eventually stop growing back.
 Finasteride works by indirectly blocking DHT.
-By reducing DHT levels, Finasteride can help to prevent the process of hair loss and promote hair regrowth8.
+By reducing DHT levels, Finasteride can help prevent hair loss and promote hair regrowth8.

 - Hair Transplant: Hair transplant surgery is a preferable option to individuals looking for permanent solutions.
 Surgery can be targeted specifically to areas of hair loss, unlike prescription medications.
 The procedure involves harvesting hair follicles from a donor area (usually the back of the scalp) and transplanting them to the thinning or bald areas like the crown or hairline.
 Two main techniques are used: Follicular Unit Transplantation (FUT) and Follicular Unit Extraction (FUE).
 Both methods have high success rates and can produce natural-looking results9.